vatsalya-gupta/bgutbook/source/part_0_introduction/chapter_000_preface.text.md

 The command line is a tool that I think will never get too old to be useful.
 I am happy when the GUI of some program is simple and well designed, but there is simply nothing that can give you more power than the command line.

 So, long story short, you should definitely learn at least the fundamentals of the command line!

+## Who should not read the book

+To put it simply TODO, this is a primer, so if you are an advanced Unix user you should stop reading here.
+This book is not for you.
+If you decide to go on, however, please consider that this wants to be an introduction to Unix for people who never heard of it.
+Yeah, I know it sounds incredible that people can use a computer without a terminal and that they can survive day by day thinking that pipes convey TODO water and that sockets are useful only in winter, but this is why I believe a book like this can be useful.

+To be fair, if you want to introduce a novice to Unix in 2019 you have to face 50 years of history and a legacy of countless choices that sound perfectly reasonable to people who grew up into them.
+There are at least two widespread implementations of it, Linux and Mac OS X, the first of which comes in dozens of different flavours (distributions) and the second of which behaves in all sorts of unexpected ways.

+So, I had to compromise.
+In particular, dear expert nitpicker, you will notice that I use the terms "Unix", "Unix shell", "bash", "terminal" as synonyms.
+And believe me, I cringe every time I do it.
+But, to be honest, this book wants to be a primer for people who don't know anything about what is arguably a niche subject.
+And my experience tells me that the best way to dishearten someone is to make them feel stupid, flooding the conversation or the lesson with tons of terms they never heard and that they do not understand.
+Sure, this makes you shine, but what's the point?

+So, sorry.
+I know the nomenclature in the book is all but accurate, and I hope that novices will come back to this book after some years, smiling at the levity with which I desecrated the holy ground of Unix.

 ## The prompt